rTexPacker

 Handmade Software

-rTexPacker is handmade software, it has been meticulously developed using the C programming language, with great attention put on each line of code written.
+rTexPacker is handmade software, it has been meticulously developed using the C programming language, with great attention put on each code line written.
 This approach usually results in highly optimized and efficient code, but it is also more time-consuming and require a higher level of technical skills.
 The result is great performance and small memory footprint.

 rTexPacker is self-contained in a single-executable of about 1 MB, it could fit on a floppy disk.